xcart/xcart-docs/_pages/kb_en/modules/canadian_taxes/index.md

 To start using the addon "Canadian Taxes", ensure that it is {% link "installed and enabled" ref_Vn1mMUw9 %} in your store.

 Please find below some guidance on how to set up and enable Canadina taxes calculation using the addon “Canadina Taxes” for X-Cart 5.

+*  {% link "Configuring Canadian Taxes Addon" ref_01HpRkKG %}
+*  {% link "Setting up Provincial Tax Rates" ref_0ODNArlF %}